 This is the first of a series of four posts I’m sharing about treating runner’s knee, also known as patellofemoral pain syndrome.
-This frustrating condition affects many so many runners each year.
+This frustrating condition affects so many runners each year.

 You’ll be pleased to hear that this kind of knee pain is both curable and preventable, with the right approach to your rehab and training.

 While individual cases of runner’s knee need to be treated on a case-by-case basis, there are a few key areas that I always consider when managing runners with pain at the front of their knee.

 Here are a few of the factors that are important in understanding how to cure runner’s knee: